adamzwickey/todos-docs/docs/todos-workshop/README.md

 * Extra mile - Use Todo Shell to automate pushing the apps
     * `shell:>push-app --tag corbs`

+Pause...take a quick review and field questions

 ---

 ## Shop 2

-### Introduce Spring Cloud for Todo sample set

-* Intro to Spring Cloud
-* Configure git repository for application configs
-* Provision p-config-server, walk through configuration options
-* Code and/or inspect Todos API locally and cf push with Spring Cloud enabled
-* Make config change
-* Refresh Todos API
-* Show updated configuration and walk through how the refresh works
-* Next steps - refresh bus, encrypted values

----

-## Shop 3

-### Introduce Edge (Spring Cloud Gateway) and WebUI (Spring Boot + Vue.js) apps

-* Refer back to the picture we're building
-* Introduce Spring Cloud Gateway as an application edge and routing tool
-* Inspect Todo(s) Edge code and configuration and walk through how routes are handled
-* Inspect both master and cloud branches for differences, note cloud branch uses Spring Cloud semantics for connectivity so we can stop maintaining URIs and such.
-* Introduce WebUI and simply show it's a Spring Boot app vendoring a frontend Javascript/HTML/CSS app.
-* Manually configure (master branch) todos-edge,todos-api,todos-webui and cf push
-* Confirm the app is functioning, users should now have a UI similar to [this](#todos-webui).
-* Slap a high-five or something as you've manually completed pushing the app
-* Extra mile stuff - use [Todo(s) Shell](#todos-shell) to automate the deployment of the same three apps as one functioning "Todo app" on PCF.
-The shell will use your PCF creds and push configured apps to PCF.
-Each deploy results in 3 apps running (todos-edge,todos-api,todos-webui) each with a user provided "tag" which will prefix the running app instances.

----

-## Shop 4

 ### Internal Routes on PCF

 We can restrict access to the Backend API and UI by removing public routes for those apps and then mapping them to an internal domain (``apps.internal``).
 Once the apps have an internal route we can add a network policy that allows the Edge to call them.

-Push the Edge, API and UI with the ``manifest-internal.yml`` from each project and the result will be a deployment where the Edge is the access point for the Todo app and the API and UI apps aren't over-exposed on the network.
+Push the Edge, API and UI with the ``manifest-internal.yml`` from each project and the result will be a deployment where the Edge is the only node that can access the API and UI apps.

 1. Push todos-api and todos-webui with the ``manifest-internal.yml`` in each project
 1. Push the todos-edge and configure the API and UI internal routes in ``manifest-internal.yml``